osposweb/osposweb.github.io/OSPOS-DEVEL-for-Error-Logging-in-OSPOS.md

 Will default the location of the results logs at `application/logs/`, that can be also customized where logging takes place by the directive `$config['log_path']`

+**IMPORTANT** check directory permissiion, resspect the CI framework or user access must be `www-data`.
+If this are not correct log files will not be present.

 #### Database SQL Logging

-It's disabled by default, since 3.1 OSPOS, can be enabled in a directive in `application/config/config.php` named `$config['db_log_enabled']` that are set to `FALSE` by default, set to TRUE to enable.
+**WIP info, do no use , wil be corrected** It's disabled by default, since 3.1 OSPOS, can be enabled in a directive in `application/config/config.php` named `$config['db_log_enabled']` that are set to `FALSE` by default, set to TRUE to enable.
 Will default the location of the results logs in the same log file of application at `application/logs/`.

 ### WebServer error log: